BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 * Data is all backed up to iCloud, unless turned off by the user, and thus can be recovered by all devices logged into that account.
 * Users are given the capability to back up data in a variety of other ways, including printing SSKR shares, but they must decide to do so.
-* Data can all be exported as URs, which are self-describing, and thus unlikely to succumb to Bitrot in the future.
+* Data can all be exported as URs, which are self-describing and self-verifying, and thus unlikely to succumb to Bitrot in the future.

 **Neutral:**